 Why women should increase their intake of plant-based protein

+Many also contain phytosterols.
+Plant sterols to compete with cholesterol for absorption in the digestive system, which can help lower cholesterol levels in the body.
 A study published by The Journal of the American Heart Association found that eating just one or two servings of plant-based proteins in place of animal-based proteins a day can help to reduce cholesterol.
 If you’re someone who is thinking about trying to get more plants into your diet then this is a simple swap to make.

-Many plant-based proteins also contain soluble fibre that slows the digestive process, slowing the release of glucose from your food and therefore helping to keep blood sugar nice and steady, providing you with energy throughout the day.
-And, plant-based foods are generally considered better for the environment with lower requirements for water, land and energy - there are many benefits associated with eating more plants!
+Plus, plant-based foods are generally considered better for the environment with lower requirements for water, land and energy - there are many benefits associated with eating more plants!

 When considering plant-based protein it’s good to think about a variety of different sources.
 Typically, plant-based proteins contain less protein per 100g that fish or animal equivalents and only a few contain the complete profile of amino acids, for more information about this, read this article on what you should understand about dietary protein.